mohsin-077/OrganicMarket/README.md

 ## when product reaches  its destination, vendor want to sell the product,  so vendor will go to market and list his product on Market site
 ![market](https://i.postimg.cc/xTN2kN59/Screenshot-2021-02-21-Binance-Hackathon.png)

-## customer who will buy can check the history of the product
+## customer who will buy this produc,  can check the whole history
 ![alt](https://i.postimg.cc/R0fM8sq6/Screenshot-from-2021-02-22-05-50-18.png)

 ## Source will tell the complete details about the product , who were holders, timestamp, location etc